Please RE-FRESH your computer for current updates to information!

 5. Completion of English 101 with a grade “C” or better,

-6. Reading Proficiency- met through: Multi-criteria approval from a counselor, OR, passing appropriate assessment test or Reading 043 (or higher) with a grade of “C” or better at Rio Hondo College, OR, have a 2 year or 4 year degree from a regionally accredited institution.
+6. Reading Proficiency- met through: Multiple Measures approval from a counselor, OR, passing Reading 043 (or higher) with a grade of “C” or better at Rio Hondo College, OR, have a 2 year or 4 year degree from a regionally accredited institution.
 Click here for catalog information,

-7. Math Proficiency- met through: Multi-criteria approval from a counselor, OR, passing appropriate assessment test or course at Rio Hondo College for Math 70 (or higher) with a grade of “C” or better at Rio Hondo College, OR, have a 2 year or 4 year degree from a regionally accredited institution. (- Note, Math 130, Statistics, is required for transfer to a BSN program.)
+7. Math Proficiency- met through: Multiple Measures approval from a counselor, OR, passing Math 70 (or higher) with a grade of “C” or better at Rio Hondo College, OR, have a 2 year or 4 year degree from a regionally accredited institution. (- Note, Math 130, Statistics, is required for transfer to a BSN program.)
 Click here for catalog information,

 9. Official College or High School Transcripts (must be sent to Admissions & Records, directly from College/High School to Rio Hondo College),

 10. ATI TEAS – completed prior to applying: